rockettheme/docs/Docs/phpbb/start/styles.md

 >> NOTE: You can add as many style modules as you want.

-Don't be worried concerning the installation process as we only need this operation to be executed once.
+Do not be worried concerning the installation process as we only need this operation to be executed once.
 After that, to upgrading RokBB will only involve replacing files.

 [filezilla]: https://filezilla-project.org/download.php
 [rokbb]: assets/rokbb.jpg